VespianRex/lib2docScrape/CLEANUP.md

 **Cleanup Campaign Summary**

- **Milestone Achieved**: Completed comprehensive review of 12 legacy files!
+**Milestone Achieved**: Completed review and status determination for all originally listed legacy files!

 **Total Files Reviewed**: 20/20
-**Status**:
+**Status**: Completed
-- Completed: 12 files
-- Remaining: 8 files
+**Remaining**: 0 files

 **Key Insights**:
-1. Systematic documentation of project evolution
-2. Preservation of historical implementation details
-3. Clear tracking of code refactoring progress
+1. All originally identified legacy files have been reviewed and their status determined (removed, archived, or integrated).
+2. The cleanup process has been systematically documented, preserving historical context.
+3. This effort provides a clear baseline for future development and documentation updates.

 **Recommendations**:
-1. Archive reviewed files in a dedicated `legacy/` directory
+1. Proceed with archiving files marked for removal or historical reference.
-2. Update project documentation to reflect current architecture
+2. Update core project documentation (README, PROJECT_STRUCTURE, codebaseSummary) to reflect the current state.
-3. Maintain these reviews as a reference for future development
+3. Maintain historical review notes for future reference.

 **Next Steps**:
-- Finalize archiving of reviewed files
+- Finalize archiving of reviewed files.
-- Update project structure documentation
+- Update project structure documentation.
-- Conduct a final review of the cleanup process
+- Conduct a final review of the cleanup process.
+- Proceed with Phase 2: High-Priority Code Tasks & Verification as outlined in [`project_cleanup_and_next_steps_plan.md`](project_cleanup_and_next_steps_plan.md).